wmarrujo/AAE451/README.md

 ### Sizing

 This is where the calculations are called and the airplane configurations are tested for their performance values.
+Any iteration is done here.

 ## Unit Conversions